-- Behavioral health and substance abuse diagnosis impacts the ability of parents to provide adequate care for children and child development. - There are gaps in the available services for adults and children related to behavioral health and substance abuse diagnosis and treatment. - Care coordination is needed among behavioral health and substance abuse providers.
+- Behavioral health and substance abuse diagnoses impact the ability of parents to provide adequate care for children and child development. - There are gaps in the available services for adults and children related to behavioral health and substance abuse diagnoses and treatment.

+Care coordination is needed among behavioral health and substance abuse providers.